kevinrenskers/mixedcase.nl/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 RAW files do get synced but look bad and pixelated in their iOS app.
 Not really a problem for me, as I work with them on the desktop exclusively anyway.
 Video files also get synced but don't play at all in the app - something they're working on.

 I would like Loom to add a map view in the app and maybe public album sharing.
-Other then that, a very solid service for backing up your photos and videos.
+Other than that, a very solid service for backing up your photos and videos.

 I've got myself a one year 50GB subscription and can't wait to see how this service will grow.